Marloes Peninsula welcomes opening of Runwayskiln café

 “Our aim is to create an information hub and multi-use community space for locals, visitors, educational groups and partnership businesses within the area,” the couple added.

-To help visitors further connect with this special place and the wildlife wows of the Marloes Peninsula, Runwayskiln and the National Trust will partner on a series of events this year including a dawn chorus walk on 6 May and regular seal pup walks starting on 31 August, with a food and drink offer provided.
+To help visitors further connect with this special place and the wildlife wows of the Marloes Peninsula, Runwayskiln and the National Trust will partner on a series of events this year including regular seal pup walks starting on 31 August, with a food and drink offer provided.

 Speaking about the new venture at Runwayskiln, Mark Underhill, our countryside manager for North Pembrokeshire, said: “We’re really looking forward to working with Charlie and Claire; Runwayskiln café will provide a fantastic hub from which visitors and locals can explore this very special part of Pembrokeshire.